webgears-3d/test-webgl/readme.md

 # **Rendering engineer aptitude test**

-The task has only one goal - test base CG knowledges of a candidate before the live part of the interview.
+Test base CG knowledges of a candidate before the live part of the interview.

 ##### Baseline data of the task